-- ✓ If structured training you must complete a minimum of 48 hours per 12 months of structured training. - ✓ If not structured training, you need to demonstrate 48 hours in the 12 months prior to you final assessment. - ✓ If you are required to take a preliminary review you must demonstrate a minimum of 48 hours in the 12 months prior to your review and you must maintain an up to date CPD record prior to your final assessment. - ✓ At least 50% of your CPD must be dedicated to formal development.
+- ✓ If structured training, you must complete a minimum of 48 hours per 12 months of structured training. - ✓ If you have not received structured training, you need to demonstrate 48 hours in the 12 months before your final assessment. - ✓ If you are required to take a preliminary review, you must demonstrate a minimum of 48 hours in the 12 months before your review and maintain an up-to-date CPD record prior to your final assessment. - ✓ At least 50% of your CPD must be dedicated to formal development.